forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * UK (no spectators until 2.12.): between 21.10. and 4.11. all matches (16) have been played
 * Netherlands (allowed only until 1.10.): between 21.10. and 4.11. all matches (18) have been played
 * Germany: no matches cancelled [to confirm]

-### Schools and Children
-A recommended review is [COVID-19 Transmission and Children: The Child Is Not to Blame](#leeraszka) by B. Lee and W. Raszka.
-Notable findings from the studies are below and summaries of most studies are in [Summarized References](#summarized-references).

-* [Dattner et al](#summary-dattner) observed that children are relative to adults
-  * less susceptible 45% [40%, 55%])
-  * somewhat less infectious 85% [65%, 110%])
-* [Madewell et al](#summary-madewell) find that children are only about half as likely to get infected in households compared to adults (spouses which are most likely to get infected)
-* [Vlachos, Hertegard and Svaleryd](#summary-vlachossvaleryd) found that parents children in the 9th school year (open schools)had about the same incidence rate for Covid-19 as parents children in the 10th school year (closed school).
-If adjusted for factors such as age and occupation the risk was about 15% higher for being diagnosed with Covid-19 when the child went to open schools. // Comment: this indicate that other factors are more important than whether the children go to school.
-* Large high school outbreak in Israel shortly after reopening of the schools.
-The outbreak was probably due to aerosol super-spreading from teacher(s) which was enable by densely populated rooms and the permanent use of air-conditioning [Summary Stein-Zamir](#summary-stein-zamir).
-* [Ehrhardt et al](#summary-ehrhardtbrockmann) observed in Baden-Wuertenberg between 19 May to 28 July:
-  * 6 of 137 infected pupils infected a total of 11 other pupils (an R value contribution of below .1)
-  * 3% of infections of children (0-19 year) could be traced back to schools.
-Where as 41% to families and 8% to festivals/events.
-* [Perez-Lopez et al](#summary-perez-lopez) published statistics about viruses detected in nasopharyngeal swabs from visits in Sidra Medicine, the main pediatric center in Qatar.
-They observed a significant 30 fold reduction for influenza A. A 30% reduction was observed for influenza B and Common HCoVs. //Comment: Their observations indicate that in school settings only the influenza A transmission is efficient and other viruses are transmitted mainly in setting other than schools.
-This in turn indicates that for most viruses adults play the major role in the transmission.

 ---